OpeOnikute/opeonikute.github.io/posts/sysconf-review.md

 This was [Ayo](https://x.com/_alternatewolf) talking about what SysDesign is and what they stand for.
 I only caught the tail end, but his talk was valuable beyond understanding what Sysconf/SysDesign is.
 We should all be learning from first principles, reading and making simple things to learn + grow.

-One thing I've found very useful (and wish I learned and practiced earlier) is the power of compound effect.
+One thing I've found very useful (and wish I learned and practiced earlier) is the power of compound effects.
 When aiming to learn/grow in any area, I'd typically wait until I had time to focus on the one thing, meaning I only grew in one area at a time.
 It also unfortunately meant that my growth in several long-term areas was hindered because I just never started.

 But with slow, consistent growth e.g. committing to one hour of deep focus per day **no matter what**, I'm able to consistently create, learn and grow.
 You'd be surprised at how much you can achieve in just one week if you adopt this principle.
 Now I just need to learn how to take breaks (😅).